assembler-institute/npm-and-testing-basics/README.md

 The tests run on the functions of the **src** folder.
 The _date.js_ functions are tested to check if they show the actual day, month and year using **MomentJS** methods.
-The _util.js_ functions are tested to check some of the **Lodash** repository functions: creation of arrays, transform text to camelCase format and getting the index of a specific item from an Array.
+The _util.js_ functions are tested to check some of the **Lodash** repository functions: creation of arrays, transforming text to camelCase format and getting the index of a specific item from an Array.

-To run the test you just need to add this to the console:
+To run the test you need to add this to the console:

 _npm run test_

 ## Built with